-With that said—paint is cheap.
-If you want to paint your pressure-treated wood—go for it.
-Just wait for it to dry and be sure to prime it.
-Also—don’t be surprised if you need to go back after a few years and give it a fresh coating of paint.
-We do, however, prefer staining PT to painting it when possible.
-Just be sure to seal it every year if you want it to maintain the look over time.
+Finally, don’t be surprised if you need to go back after a few years and give it a fresh coat of paint.
+If you opt for stain, seal it every year to help maintain the look over time.

 Wrapping It Up

 So there you have it.
-The next time someone asks “what is pressure treated wood?” you’ll be the smartest guy in the room.
-And then your friends, impressed by the depth of your knowledge, will have no choice but to buy you a drink out of sheer awe.
+The next time someone asks about PT you’ll be the smartest guy in the room.
+And then your friends, impressed by the depth of your knowledge, will have no choice but to buy you a drink out of sheer awe…